 RSPP Curricular Overview

-The Rural Student Physician Program spans 28 weeks of the third year of medical school, and integrates the curriculum for pediatrics, obstetrics/gynecology, internal medicine, psychiatry, general surgery, and family medicine into the rural learning experience.
-The remaining 20 weeks are completed in Peoria with 4-week block rotations in pediatrics, internal medicine, psychiatry, general surgery, neurology, and elective time.
+The Rural Student Physician Program community phase spans 24 weeks of the third year of medical school.
+It integrates the curriculum for pediatrics, obstetrics/gynecology, internal medicine, psychiatry, general surgery, and family medicine during the rural learning experience.
+The remaining 24 weeks are completed in Peoria with 4-week block rotations in pediatrics, internal medicine, psychiatry, general surgery, neurology, and elective time.

-Students begin in their assigned community in June.
-The OB Gyn shelf exam is taken during the integrated clerkship.
-Then at the conclusion of this 28 week period, students sit for the Family Medicine shelf exam.
+Students begin in their assigned community in May.
+The OB/Gyn shelf exam is taken during the integrated clerkship.
+Then at the conclusion of this 24 week period, students sit for the Family Medicine shelf exam.
 Students then complete the 4-week block rotations in Peoria.
 Each shelf exam is taken at the conclusion of the respective 4-week block.

-Students begin with block rotation in Peoria in June.
+Students begin with block rotation in Peoria in May.
 The shelf exam for psychiatry is taken at the conclusion of the 4-week block.
-Shelf exams for surgery, pediatrics, and OB-GYN are scattered throughout the 28-week period.
-Students sit for the Internal Medicine Shelf Exam and the Family Medicine exam the final week of the M3 year.
+Shelf exams for surgery, pediatrics, and OB/Gyn are scattered throughout the 24-week period.
+Students then sit for the Internal Medicine shelf exam and the Family Medicine exam the final week of the M3 year.